 Normally, the accommodation is on twin sharing dormitory room.
 Discovery World Trekking will help you in finding a single room if needed.
 However, you need to pay for the room in Pokhara and Kathmandu.

-You can find Western style toilets in city areas.
-However, lodges and teahouses provide ceramics squat toilets or wooden plants as walls and hole in the ground, generally, outside the room.
+You can find Western-style toilets in city areas.
+However, lodges and teahouses provide ceramics squat toilets or wooden plants as walls and holes in the ground, generally, outside the room.
 You may or may not find the toilet papers.
 So, it’s better to take your own.
 The option along the trail is to get in touch with nature.
 Please respect the environment, by taking any toilet paper you use and placing it in a plastic bag, so you can dispose of it later.

 Normally, Discovery World Trekking arrange accommodation with proper shower facilities.
-It is very difficult to find running shower and hot water in mountain region.
-So, it will cost you a little extra for shower.
+It is very difficult to find a running shower and hot water in the mountain region.
+So, it will cost you a little extra for a shower.
 Usually, a bucket of water will be enough to take a shower for a person.
 One thing is for sure, your first shower after a trek is going to feel out of this world.